Robby955/SmartBookshelf.io/README.md

 1. **Run the script**:
     ```bash
-    python backend/book_bounds.py
+    python backend/scripts/extract_books.py
     ```

-2. **Upload an image of a bookshelf**:
-    - The script will detect books, save cropped images of each book, and extract text from these images.

-3. **View results**:
+2. **View results**:
+    - The script will process the `IMG_6464.jpeg` image located in the `backend/scripts/test_images` directory.
     - The original image with bounding boxes around detected books will be displayed.
     - Cropped images and extracted text will be saved and printed in the console.
-    - The script will query the book API with the extracted text and print the top 3 best matches for each detected book.
+    - Combined images with detected text will be saved in the `cropped_books` directory.

 ## Example